 When meeting a local of the opposite sex, it’s respectful to wait for them to offer their hand before you reach out for a handshake.
 Reaching out for a hug, kissing, and air kissing are major faux pas and never acceptable.
 Never photograph locals without permission, even in public spaces.
 This is considered intrusive and an invasion of privacy.

 Public displays of affection are taboo in Dubai and any act that is considered offensive can lead to imprisonment and fines.

-When you move to study abroad in Dubai, you should also get acquainted with appropriate behavior during Ramadan, the holy month of fasting for Muslims.
+When you move to learn Arabic in Dubai, you should also get acquainted with appropriate behavior during Ramadan, the holy month of fasting for Muslims.
 During this time, Muslims abstain from eating and drinking from sunrise to sunset and refrain from addictive habits like smoking in order to appreciate life and find balance.

 As a non-Muslim, you’re prohibited to eat, drink, smoke, or play loud music in public from sunrise to sunset and you have to be mindful even of simple acts like drinking water or chewing gum, doing them in private spaces.
 Work timings are shorter across the country during Ramadan.
 The emphasis on modest dressing is stronger during this month.
 The general spirit is one of charity and benevolence.
 Around sunset, the fast is broken at a meal called Iftar and you will most likely receive invitations to a few from your Muslim friends.
 It’s polite to accept and join.

 Living & Learning Arabic in Dubai: General Safety